OCamlPro/owi/example/conc/README.md

        -w VAL, --workers=VAL (absent=n)
            number of workers for symbolic execution.
 Defaults to the number of physical cores.

+       --workspace=DIR
+           write results and intermediate compilation artifacts to dir

 COMMON OPTIONS
        --help[=FMT] (default=auto)